QuantLet/COP-Estimation-Misspec/COPSimStudyResMix/README.md

 Description : 'Summarises the results of the simulation study for the samples from convex sums of Gumbel and Clayton.
-Estimates for the copula dependence parameter theta were obtained using ML, the inversion of Kendall's tau, and a p-value weighted average of the two in combination with the Frank, the Gumbel, and the Clayton copula.
+Estimates for the copula dependence parameter theta were obtained using ML, the inversion of Kendall''s tau, and a p-value weighted average of the two in combination with the Frank, the Gumbel, and the Clayton copula.
 The value of alpha s indicated in the name of each data matrix.
 Standard deviations are given in the lines below the respective values.'

-Keywords : 'Copula, Gumbel, Frank, Clayton, estimation, maximum-likelihood, Kendall's tau, misspecification, simulation'
+Keywords : 'Copula, Gumbel, Frank, Clayton, estimation, maximum-likelihood, Kendall''s tau, misspecification, simulation'

 See also : COPtautotheta, COPSimStuPercRelBiasMix